jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 Now when you reload the script in the repl, you'll see you have a hash and an scrAddress.

-*Lars then goes on to gloss over the off-chain code..*
+*Lars then goes on to gloss over the off-chain code..
+Thank You!*

 ### Gift.hs | Whole Programme